EberlyODL/heympbook/uranium_233_uranium_235_and_plutonium_239.md

 ## External Resources

 - Some details on the energy released during nuclear fission can be found at <a href="http://www.euronuclear.org/info/encyclopedia/n/nuclear-fission.htm" target="_blank">the European Nuclear Society</a>
+- To visualize fission of U-235 there is a nice simulation here: < a href="https://archive.cnx.org/specials/01caf0d0-116f-11e6-b891-abfdaa77b03b/nuclear-fission/#sim-one-nucleus">https://archive.cnx.org/specials/01caf0d0-116f-11e6-b891-abfdaa77b03b/nuclear-fission/#sim-one-nucleus</a>.
+Fire a slow neutron at the U-235 and watch the energy diagram.
+See if you can explain what happens energetically.